-Types of Jobs Suitable for People with a Brain Injury
+What Types of Jobs are Suitable for People with a Brain Injury?

 The type of job somebody with a brain injury can do varies depending on their level of function; however, there are certain roles to which they may be better suited, which an occupational therapist or vocational psychologist could assist you with.

 Our expert brain injury solicitors can help you to make a claim for compensation should your accident have been caused by somebody else’s negligence.
 Compensation can help to make your life post-injury as close to the life you had before by covering the financial impact of your injury, such as loss of earnings.

 To find out more about making a brain injury compensation claim with JMW, visit our dedicated page.